 Though I would have preferred any other type of coffee (like one from this list) , I gulped down the gurgling liquid with a forced expression of appreciation, I couldn’t help but wonder… how the hell is that rough tasting, instant style coffee made?
 And is there such a thing as great instant coffee?

 The idea of “instant coffee” is nothing new.
 Humans have been trying to make this stuff for hundreds of years!
 In fact, the first documented case of instant coffee being consumed is all the way back in 1771 (1).
 We’re talking before the United States had even revolted from Great Britain!

 Speaking of Britain, that was where this first coffee was created, and we’re not talking about some quiet, out of the way invention.
 They called it “coffee compound” and there was even a patent issued for the new creation.
 It wasn’t until nearly a century later that the new wonder-product made its way back over to the colonies where it was experimented with during the American Civil War.

-By the 20th century, several other countries got involved in the development, with Japanese inventor Sartori Kato inventing the first stable powdered version, British chemist George Constant Washington helping commercialize it with his work in Guatemala, and the Brazilian coffee industry as a whole pushing it forward as a way to preserve their overflow coffee production.
+By the 20th century (2), several other countries got involved in the development, with Japanese inventor Satori Kato inventing the first stable powdered version, British chemist George Constant Washington helping commercialize it with his work in Guatemala, and the Brazilian coffee industry as a whole pushing it forward as a way to preserve their overflow coffee production.

 By the mid-century, the product had improved to the point where it had jumped to nearly a quarter of all consumed coffee, and ever since it has remained a popular hot beverage.